Crikey! Dive Into Irwins Season 5 Adventure

 Robert’s Adventures Are the Real Deal

 Robert Irwin is basically a younger version of his dad at this point, and I mean that as the highest compliment.
 The kid has a knack for getting right into the thick of animal rescues — pulling injured critters out of bad situations and releasing rehabbed ones back where they belong.
-That’s what makes Robert endearing to us wildlife fans — he’s got that same fearless curiosity Steve had.

 His wildlife photography is getting serious attention too.
 He’s using those photos and his growing platform to talk about endangered species and habitat loss.
 It’s not preachy or anything.
 He just shows you what’s out there and lets the images speak for themselves.
 Pretty effective, if you ask me.